 where, $^\mathcal{U}_{b}\pmb{T}$, $^{b}_{f}\pmb{T}$, and $^{f}_{C}\pmb{T}$ are the transformation matrices to transform distance from the hexa-rotor's body frame to local frame, fixed gimbal frame to the body frame and fixed gimbal frame to the camera's frame of reference, respectively.
 The position of Hexa-rotor $j$ in the frame of reference of the camera on $k$, is $^C\pmb{x}_{k,j}$, which is input to the algorithm.
 Each experiment has desired target standoff circles of $R_{k} \in (0.9,2.0)$ for $k \in \{1,2\}$, and the bounds on inter-hexa-rotor distance as $\overline{r}_{1,2} \in (1.0,4.0)$ and $\underline{r}_{1,2} \in (0.2,1.0)$ and $r_{1,2} = \frac{\underline{r}_{1,2} + \overline{r}_{1,2}}{2}$.
 The control generated by \eqref{blf_control} is input to the hexa-rotors as a reference velocity which the PX4 PID-velocity controller tracks \cite{PX4_meier}.

-\subsection{{Experiments and Results}}
+\subsection{Experiments and Results}

-We present a few results with the initial conditions specified above as we vary the inter-hexa-rotor distance bounds starting with ($\underline{r}_{1,2}, \overline{r}_{1,2}$) = (0.2, 2.0) and gains $K$ = 0.004, $K_T$ = 0.02.
+We present a few results for the first case where the target is kept stationary.
+With the initial conditions specified above, we vary the inter-hexa-rotor safe distance bounds starting with ($\underline{r}_{1,2}, \overline{r}_{1,2}$) = (0.2, 2.0) and gains $K$ = 0.004, $K_T$ = 0.02.
 The outer bound is decreased in steps of 0.1 m till 1.3 m.
 For further decrease in the higher bound, $K$ is decreased to 0.002 to ensure that the hexa-rotors stay within the bounds.
 For any further increase in the lower bound, it is required to reduce $K_T$ to 0.004.
 A few results of varying the bounds are summarised in Table \ref{tab1}.
-We observe that tighter distance bounds (see Case 3, Table \ref{tab1}) lead to higher control inputs to the hexa-rotors due to the barrier function, eventually leading to the transgression of these bounds and oscillatory behaviour.
+We observe that tighter bounds (see Case 3, Table \ref{tab1}) lead to higher control inputs to the hexa-rotors due to the barrier function, eventually leading to the transgression of these safe bounds and oscillatory behavior.
 It is thus required to tune the gains $K_T$ and $K$ accordingly, which may lead to a slower response (see Case 4, Table \ref{tab1}).
 The results from Case 4 are presented in Fig. \ref{ROS_sim} along with results of applying QLF-control to the same problem.
-It is observed that the BLF-control maintains the inter-hexa-rotor distance within bounds and also leads to a faster convergence to the desired inter-hexa-rotor distance of $r_{1,2} = 0.85~\text{m}$, as compared to QLF-control (see Figs. \ref{inter_ag_dist} and \ref{qlf_inter_ag_dist}) for the same gain values.
-The low gain values required for keeping the inter-hexa-rotor distance bounded adversely affect the hexa-rotor-target distance tracking.
+It is observed that the BLF-control maintains the inter-hexa-rotor distance within bounds and also leads to a faster convergence to the desired inter-hexa-rotor distance of $r_{1,2} = 0.85~\text{m}$, as compared to QLF-control (see Figs.\ref{inter_ag_dist} and \ref{qlf_inter_ag_dist}) for the same gain values. {For finite bounds and similar gains for QLF and BLF-based control, the BLF-control exhibits higher control efforts and faster response than the QLF-control.
+This behavior is attributed to the effect of bounds on the control magnitude, which is inversely proportional to the distances from the associated bounds.} The low gain values required for keeping the inter-hexa-rotor distance bounded adversely affect the hexa-rotor-target distance tracking.
 However, this problem may be addressed with gain-scheduling.